 In B2B marketing, measuring your email campaign’s success is crucial to determine how your efforts are paying off.
 Understanding how to calculate the ROI of email marketing is important to prove these efforts.

 The email campaign ROI is a true performance indicator that shows the effectiveness and profitability of your email marketing campaigns.
-In this blog post, we will discuss how to calculate email marketing ROI, why it matters to focus on email conversions, and look out for the various factors that can impact your email’s ROI.
+In this blog post, we will discuss how to calculate email marketing ROI, why it matters to focus on email conversions and look out for the various factors that can impact your email’s ROI.

 The Simple Formula for Email Marketing ROI